How to enable spam protection in cPanel - (DISCONTINUED)

 Was this answer helpful?

-How to setup desktop shortcuts for cPanel This demo assumes you've already logged in...
+How to create custom error pages in cPanel This demo assumes you've already logged in...